 - Researchers ranked the samples into thirds—from those with the lowest amount of acetaminophen to those with the highest amounts of acetaminophen.

 - When the two data sets were compared, it reveals that those with the children from the middle third of acetaminophen exposure were 2.26 more likely at risk for ADHD.
 Those in the highest third of exposure to the drug were 2.86 more likely to receive an ADHD diagnosis.

 - As well, ASD disorders were higher for those with middle exposure to acetaminophen (2.14 times more risk), and 3.62 times higher for children exposed to the highest amount of acetaminophen during pregnancy.

 This study adds to the ongoing conversation about concern for acetaminophen use by pregnant women during pregnancy.
 Researchers note, “These findings suggest in utero exposure to acetaminophen is associated with increased risk of attention-deficit/hyperactivity disorder and autism spectrum disorder in children and warrant additional investigations.”

 Prenatal healthcare providers should be current on potential dangers to you or your unborn child.
 If you are pregnant or considering pregnancy, speak to your physician about concerns for pain treatment before you reach for Tylenol or Advil.

 Seasoned medical malpractice attorneys help you in Baltimore and Washington, D.C.

-Schochor and Staton, P.A. is a leading national medical malpractice law firm with a track record of successfully representing patients against institutional defendants and individual physicians.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading national medical malpractice law firm with a track record of successfully representing patients against institutional defendants and individual physicians.
 If you suffer medical negligence, we can help.
 Contact us today or call 410-234-1000 to schedule a free consultation.